 East, South, and West = Low Tide

-We believe any time of year is perfect to experience a beautiful island in Zanzibar.
 Zanzibar is a once-in-a-lifetime destination, akin to visiting Marrakesh, Casablanca, or Havana.
-It’s beautiful white sand beaches will leave you dreaming about the soft shores and the cluster of neighboring islands makes you feel like you’re in a dream.
+The islands have such unique character.
 With this individual profile comes distinct weather patterns and tides that can affect your stay, so the more you know, the more you can plan accordingly.
 We advise traveling during the drier, cooler months, and working with Easy Travel representatives closely to reserve accommodations on beaches that are slightly more forgiving at low tide.